Significant numbers of shoppers are returning most of the items they buy, putting retailers under pressure.

-I’ve never been a fan of the hustle and bustle of the high street, particularly at busy times like the run-up to Christmas – getting the items I need online cuts out all of that fuss, allowing me to do it all from the sofa.
+Even pre-COVID I was never a fan of the hustle and bustle of the high street, particularly at busy times like the run-up to Christmas – getting the items I need online cuts out all of that fuss, allowing me to do it all from the sofa.

 Chuck in the fact that online purchases enjoy additional consumer protections, and the potential to earn cashback on that shopping, and online wins out every day of the week.

 I’m not alone in that attitude either – the fact that so many of us are sticking to shopping online is directly leading to the troubles faced by high street stores.